Education Counts

 What are the benefits of electronic roll returns?

-Electronic Roll Returns will reduce compliance burden on schools.
+Electronic roll returns will reduce compliance burden on schools.
 Schools have been able to send electronic roll returns for many years, but have also been required to print summary data tables, attach these to a paper form and have the principal sign the form.
-Electronic Roll Returns combines the student-level data, the summary data and the sign-off into a single electronic return.
+Electronic roll returns combines the student-level data, the summary data and the sign-off into a single electronic return.
 This will make the returns easier and faster to complete.

 In addition, we will be able to send schools earlier notification of receipt of the electronic return and earlier notification of potential issues in the return.